sebcyde/sebcyde/README.md

 - 👋 Hi, I’m @sebcyde
 - 👀 I’m interested in coding.
-- 🌱 I’m currently learning css and javascript
+- 🌱 I’m currently learning javascript
-- 📫 How to reach me email me @ sebcyde@hotmail.com
+- 📫 How to reach me: email me @ sebcyde@hotmail.com

 <!---
 sebcyde/sebcyde is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.